These practices are designed to show respect and reduce the level of bathroom contamination that may render you and your workmates ill.

 6. Flush with the lid down

-Did you know that bacteria is sprayed around 25 centimetres above the toilet bowl with each flush?
+Did you know that bacteria are sprayed around 25 centimetres above the toilet bowl with each flush?
 This was revealed by a study from Leeds General Infirmary.
 It was also found that the presence of the bacteria was 12 times greater in open bowls.

 Apparently, flushing with the lid up ‘aerosolizes’ bacteria that can spread disease like the diarrhoea-causing Clostridium difficile.
 This can be found abundantly in workplace bathrooms.